Why Catnip Excites Cats but Calms Humans

 Humans simply don’t process nepetalactone through that same pathway.
 Cats react because of receptors in their nose.
 For us, it’s in the stomach.

-So instead of stimulation, in humans you get:
+So instead of stimulation, in humans you see:

 It’s less like flipping a switch… and more like dimming the lights.
 And here’s the key takeaway I always come back to this: Herbs don’t have just one action on the body.
-They interact with biology and biology is different depending on the species, the dose, and even the route of administration (whiffing vs sipping)!
+They interact with receptors in different spots, and biology is different depending on the species, the dose, and even the route of administration (whiffing vs sipping)!

 1. Anxiety & Stress — A Gentle Nervous System Reset